pnp/PnP-Transformation/InfoPath/Guidance/Patterns/Read data collection and set multiple controls.md

-# Pattern: Read collection of data and set multiple controls #
+# Pattern: Read data collection and set multiple controls #
 This pattern shows how to read the data from the repeatable control and submitting to List Item.

 ## InfoPath approach ##